 Prediction Contest:

 We will have a bracket-style prediction contest the night of the event for spectators to join in on the fun.
 The brackets must be filled out before 7:00pm when the races start!
-Men’s and women’s brackets are $5 each.
+Brackets are $5 each.

 The Men

-Kris Brown: Hailing from Santa Barbara, California, Kris Brown, is new to Missoula but not new to racing uphill.
-Kris runs for HOKA ONE ONE in races up to 100 miles, most notably finishing 3rd in HOKA’s 2021 Carbon X2 100k in 6hours and 39 minutes, averaging a pace of 6:20/mile For 62 miles.
+Kris Brown – 2021 Treadmill Challenge finalist Kris Brown runs for HOKA ONE ONE.
+Although he specializes in races up to 100 miles he most notably finished 3rd in HOKA’s 2021 Carbon X2 100k in 6hours and 39 minutes, averaging a pace of 6:20/mile For 62 miles.
 Can he average such a pace for 10 minutes on the mill?

 The Women